 Maximum of 1 thermal sensor per SensorGateway with or without Expansion Hub

-Network communication protocols: SNMPv2,v3 XML HTTP and Modbus TCP
+Network communication protocols: SNMPv2,v3 XML, JSON, HTTP and Modbus TCP

 The sensors are factory calibrated to produce an output image that is highly uniform.
 Drift effects over long periods of time degrade